 ADR Experience and Qualifications

-Mr. Sonnenberg has mediated the following matters, among others:
+Mr. Sonnenberg has mediated the following matters, among numerous others:

 - Gender-based hostile work environment claims coupled with allegations of psychological trauma and intentional infliction of emotional distress, brought by a C-Suite executive in the financial services industry